Technology

 DKIM

-DomainKeys Identified Mail – is another email-validating technique that uses an electronic signature to ensure that the message was not altered on its way from the sender to the recipient.
+DomainKeys Identified Mail – is another email-validating technique that uses an electronic signature to ensure the message was not altered from sender to recipient.

-Just like SPF and DKIM, DMARC is a simple TXT record that has to be added to your DNS record.
+Like SPF and DKIM, DMARC is a simple TXT record that must be added to your DNS record.

 DMARC’s 3 Policies